sujonraihan/ibcs/Backup/README.md

 ## Feedback

 We welcome your feedback on this training material.
-Please send your comments এবং suggestions to:
+Please send your comments and suggestions to:
 - Email: training-feedback@commvault.com
 - Online: www.commvault.com/feedback
 - Community: community.commvault.com